sgougi/play21-frames-orientdb-plugin/README.md

 * Object-Graph-Mapping by the [TinkerPop Frames](https://github.com/tinkerpop/frames/wiki)

-* Supports for both the embedded OrientDB and remote OrientDB
+* Support for both the embedded OrientDB and remote OrientDB

-* Supports for auto-reloading
+* Auto-reloading support

+* Custom vertex and edge types support <New>[sample](samples/frames-simple-app-with-custom-types)
+   * Note that Custom types, Constraints and Indexes are not yet implemented.

-* Enables to customize the format of Model Id ([src](app/com/wingnest/play2/frames/plugin/orientdb/CustomIdManager.java))
+* Support to enable to customize the format of Model Id ([src](app/com/wingnest/play2/frames/plugin/orientdb/CustomIdManager.java))

 * On only embedded OrienDB:

-   * Enables to use the [OrientDB Studio](https://github.com/nuvolabase/orientdb/wiki/OrientDB-Studio)
+   * Support to enable to use the [OrientDB Studio](https://github.com/nuvolabase/orientdb/wiki/OrientDB-Studio)

 Requirements
 =========